 The vitamin B complex enhances metabolism.
 It works by transforming nutrition into energy.
 The genes found in our cells help to create and repair DNA.
 It also helps in forming some elements of the brain, spinal cord, and nervous system.
 Our red blood cells are also created by this.
 It also works to make different kinds of proteins for all parts of the body.

-What are the symptoms of Vitamin B complex deficiency?
+What are the Symptoms of Vitamin B Complex Deficiency?

-Sources of vitamin B Complex:
+Sources of Vitamin B Complex

 Often the question arises about what type of food we should include in our meals so that there is no shortage of vitamin B complex in the body.
 Although non-vegetarian substances have a rich amount of vitamin B complex, vegetarian people should pay attention to their food.
-Some of the primary sources of the Vitamin B complex are dairy products in plenty like milk, yogurt, cheese, cheese, butter, soy milk, etc.
+Some of the primary sources of the Vitamin B complex are dairy products like milk, yogurt, cheese, cheese, butter, soy milk, etc.

-Elements of vitamin B complex:
+Elements of Vitamin B Complex

-It supports DNA and your nervous system.
+Vitamin B12 supports DNA and the nervous system.

 Researchers have linked vitamin B12 deficiency to dementia.

-It can also increase Alzheimer's and lack of concentration.
+A deficiency can also increase Alzheimer's and lack of concentration.

-What are the food sources of vitamin B12?
+What are the Food Sources of Vitamin B12?

 Is a large number of vitamin B12 harmful to your body?
 It is a water-dissolving vitamin, so it is also less likely to cause damage.
-But its always better to consult a doctor before consuming it.
+But it's always better to consult with a doctor before consuming it.